turingschool/launch-curriculum/module3/lessons/Week2/RestfulRoutes.md

 ### Show View

 We have a View for our Index route that displays all the movies in our database: `Index.cshtml`.
-Let's create a View for our Show route that displays a single movie.
+We will create a View for our Show route that displays a single movie.

 From Solution Explorer:
 * Expand the Views folder